 Running, lifting, or sports should be avoided for a few days.

 Your child may have tenderness or a bruise near the biopsy site.
 Tenderness may also be felt in the right shoulder.
 (This is called referred pain.
 It does not mean there is a problem with the child’s shoulder.)
-Use over-the-counter pain medication to relieve discomfort unless instructed otherwise by a health care provider.
+Use over-the-counter pain medicine to relieve discomfort unless instructed otherwise by a healthcare provider.

 Severe pain near the biopsy site or in the abdomen or chest